S. Korean Migrant's Tale To Open Asia's Biggest Film Festival

 'Dear Jinri'

-Despite Go's absence, the festival will still feature serious star power, with acclaimed Hong Kong actor Chow Yun Fat scheduled to receive the Asian Filmmaker of the Year award.
+Despite Go's absence, the festival will still feature serious star power, with acclaimed Hong Kong actor Chow Yun Fat schedulled to receive the Asian Filmmaker of the Year award.

 Other highly anticipated screenings include "Dear Jinri", a documentary that features late K-pop star Sulli's last and incomplete project.